romulovitor/ml-technical-challenge/README.md

 4. Activate the virtual dependencies (`'$ source venv/bin/activate '`)
 5. Make the environment API (`'$ make api '`)
 6. Make the infrastructure to run the application (`'$ make up'`)
-7. Run the scraping  (`'$ python scraping.py -l 'https://en.wikipedia.org/wiki/Algorithm'  -d 15 '`)
+7. New terminal in this same path run the scraping  (`'$ python scraping.py -l 'https://en.wikipedia.org/wiki/Algorithm'  -d 15 '`)
 8. Run the model random forest using API type in your browser this (`'$ http://0.0.0.0/prediction/?link=https://en.wikipedia.org/wiki/Algorithm '`)

 --------------